That brought a smile to my face as well.

 It takes Practice.

-Although we have to do some shape-shifting (we've often taken a lot of pride in what our hyper-materialistic society characterizes as "growing up"), we realize along the way that it is best to approach things with the basic openness and curiosity we experienced as children.
+As it is, we've often taken a lot of pride in what our hyper-materialistic society characterizes as "growing up," so we have to do some shape shifting along the way.
+At a certain point many of us realize that it is best to approach things with the basic openness and curiosity we experienced as children.
 In fact, Yogi Jesus is reported to have said this is a requirement for entering the Kingdom of Heaven.
 As Suzuki Roshi presented it, Zen mind is the mind of a beginner.
 We have the capacity to open to each moment, with the deep care and curiosity that emerges from not knowing.

 Although a commitment to a meditation practice is an excellent foundation for honing our ability to settle down to perceive the reality of our own experience in deeper and fuller ways,

-the Practice actually develops and matures as we commit to bringing that same precise, yet relaxed, attention to the events of our day to day lives.
+the Practice actually develops and matures as we commit to bringing that same precise, yet open and relaxed, attention to the events of our day to day lives.

 It just takes Practice.